summansomewhere/communication-buddy/README.md

 - **Customizable Interface**: Adjust grid size, text size, and contrast for different needs
 - **Custom Vocabulary**: Add your own custom words and pictures
 - **Backup & Restore**: Save and transfer custom vocabulary
+- **Bilingual (English / Spanish)**: Switch languages instantly—words, categories, settings labels, and Text-to-Speech all localize automatically

 ## Screenshots

 [Screenshots will be added here]

+## Language Support

+Communication Buddy now ships with full **Spanish** support.
+Choose "App Language → Spanish" in Settings and the app will:

+1. Display all card labels and category tabs in Spanish while keeping the same pictures.
+2. Translate core Settings labels for a consistent experience.
+3. Automatically switch Text-to-Speech to a Spanish voice when available.

+Future translations are welcome—see Contributing below if you'd like to help add another language!

 ## Getting Started